 - Density Bonus Law (Government Code Section 65915).
 The City has included Program 17 to amend the density bonus ordinance to allow up to a 50.0 percent increase in project density depending on the proportion of units that are dedicated as affordable, and up to 80.0 percent for projects that are completely affordable, in compliance with state law. - No-Net-Loss (Government Code Section 65863).
 The City has identified a surplus of sites available to meet the Regional Housing Needs Assessment allocation.
+In total, the City's surplus unit capacity is 26, composed of 20 lower-income units and 6 moderate-income units.
+An additional 300 units of lower-income capacity and 1,294 units of above moderate-income capacity were identified in projects that will require significant infrastructure improvements prior to development (see Table 1O-3) and annexations that may not be fully built-out during the planning period (see 1O-6).
+These units were discussed in the Housing Element, but were not counted toward RHNA.

-In total, the City's surplus unit capacity is 1,445, composed of 244 lower-income units, 63 moderate-income units, and 1,138 above moderate-income units. - Housing Accountability Act (HAA) (Government Code Section 65589.5).
+- Housing Accountability Act (HAA) (Government Code Section 65589.5).
 The City does not condition the approval of housing development projects for very low-, low-, or moderate-income households or emergency shelters unless specified written findings are made.
-Further, the City currently allows emergency shelters by right and without limitations in the M-1 zoning district.

-- Senate Bill 35 (Government Code Section 65913.4).
+Further, the City currently allows emergency shelters by right and without limitations in the M-1 zoning district. - Senate Bill 35 (Government Code Section 65913.4).
 The City will comply with SB 35 by establishing a written policy or procedure-as well as other guidance as appropriate-to streamline the approval process and standards for eligible projects by September 2023 (Program 22). - Senate Bill 330 (Government Code Section 65589.5).
 The City complies with SB 330, relying on regulations in the law for processing preliminary application for housing development projects, conducting no more than five hearings for housing projects that comply with objective general plan and development standards, and making a decision on a residential project within 90 days after certification of an environmental impact report or 60 days after adoption of a mitigated negative declaration or an environmental report for an affordable housing project.
 The City has included Program 22 to formalize this process by establishing a written procedure to be made available on the City's website and at public counters. - California Fair Employment and Housing Act (FEHA) and Federal Fair Housing Act.
 The City provides protections to residents through referrals to legal assistance organizations, such as California Rural Legal Assistance, and has included Program 30 to meet with local fair housing and legal aid organizations, and other interested cities in Fresno County, to develop materials or biannual training for landlords on fair housing rights and responsibilities with the intent of reducing or eliminating discrimination. - Review Processes (Government Code Section 65008).
 The City reviews affordable development projects in the same manner as market-rate developments, except in cases where affordable housing projects are eligible for preferential treatment, including but not limited to residential sites subject to AB 1397. - Assembly Bill 686 (Government Code Section 8899.50).
 The City has completed this Assessment of Fair Housing and identified programs to address identified fair housing issues in Table 10-16, Factors Contributing to Fair Housing Issues. - Equal Access (Government Code Section 11135 et seq.).
 Upon request, the City provides translation services for all public meetings and materials and offers accessibility accommodations to ensure equal access to all programs and activities operated, administered, or funded with financial assistance from the state, regardless of membership or perceived membership in a protected class.